Smoothing out the Cracks

 ‘Ask me in ten years,’ was my reply.

 In those days, I was happy with a face cream, a hand cream and a body cream.
-Middle age has exacerbated the slightly dry skin of my youth.
+Middle age has exacerbated the dry skin of my youth.
 I have day and night creams for my face.
 Creams that come in sweet little glass jars for my eyes.
 Creams for my body, feet, hands and neck.
-I have yet to find a brand that supplies all of these, with just one perfume.
+I have yet to find a brand that supplies all of these (cream and go anybody?), with just one perfume.
 By the time I’ve had a shower or bath and applied the suitable lotions to the correct body parts – add to this something extra – like a smear of anti-inflammatory pain relief gel for my knees and a dab of something soothing for my haemorrhoids - and I am fragrant to say the least.

 My daughter seems to have found what she is looking for.
 Hand cream.
 Off she goes, bless.
 Not a patch of dry skin in the world.

-Bed made, slippers found, glasses on and I see I have left a pot of moisturizer I was using this morning on the windowsill - our cat’s morning roof parade may have distracted me.
+Bed made, slippers found, glasses on and I see I have left a pot of moisturiser I was using this morning on the windowsill - our cat’s morning roof parade may have distracted me.
 As I replace it alongside its fellows, I notice the words, ‘night cream.’
 No wonder my face keeps falling asleep.